-As you have seen, number did not change but names of two knowledge areas changed to better align with project needs.
+As you have seen, the number did not change but the names of the two knowledge areas changed to better align with project needs.
 Now, every knowledge area in PMBOK 6th edition will have 4 additional sections.
 These are:

 - Key concepts

-- Tailoring considerations: Earlier edition had a mention on need for tailoring but nothing specific was mentioned.
-PMBOK 6th edition has more detailed guidelines on these and an appendix added that discusses the tailoring considerations.
-Using these tailoring guidelines, you know which processes to put more focus on that depend on the size of the project you are working on and of course the scope of work!
+- Tailoring considerations: Earlier edition had mentioned the need for tailoring but nothing specific was mentioned.
+PMBOK 6th edition has more detailed guidelines on these and an appendix was added that discusses the tailoring considerations.
+Using these tailoring guidelines, you know which processes to put more focus on that depends on the size of the project you are working on and of course the scope of work!

-- What are the developments and New practices being used in project management is also discussed
+- What are the developments and New practices being used in project management are also discussed?

 - Focus on Agile and adaptive methodology: keeping with the changing trend in various industries, PMBOK 6th edition has included what a project using agile or adaptive methodology may use